daviddalpiaz/bsl/nonparametric-regression.md

 ## # … with 1 more variable: Rating <int>
 ```

 Recall that we would like to predict the `Rating` variable.
-This time, let's try to use only demographic information as predictors.
+This time, let's try to use only demographic information as predictors.^[There is a question of whether or not we *should* use these variables.
+For example, should men and women be given different ratings when all other variables are the same?
+Using the `Gender` variable allows for this to happen.
+Also, you might think, just don't use the `Gender` variable.
+Unfortunately, it's not that easy.
+There is an increasingly popular field of study centered around these ideas called [machine learning **fairness**](https://en.wikipedia.org/wiki/Fairness_(machine_learning)).]
 In particular, let's focus on `Age` (numeric), `Gender` (categorical), and `Student` (categorical).

 Let's fit KNN models with these features, and various values of $k$.
-To do so, we use the `knnreg()` function from the `caret` package.
-(There are many other KNN functions in R. However, the operation and syntax of `knnreg()` better matches other functions we will use in this course.)
+To do so, we use the `knnreg()` function from the `caret` package.^[There are many other KNN functions in R. However, the operation and syntax of `knnreg()` better matches other functions we will use in this course.]
 Use `?knnreg` for documentation and details.

 ```r